FreeRTOS/iot-reference-nxp-rt1060/examples/evkbmimxrt1060/pubsub/README.md

 ### Runnning the demo

-The device should be successfully provisioned at this time.
+The board should be successfully provisioned at this time.
 Provisioning mode should be turned off by seting `appmainPROVISIONING_MODE` to `0` in `examples/evkbmimxrt1060/pubsub/app_main.c`.
 Demo on startup, establishes a TLS connection with AWS IoT MQTT broker and runs the publish subscribe demo task using coreMQTT agent.
 The demo also runs the OTA firmware update task in the background polling for the firmware update jobs from AWS IoT service.

 ### Perform Firmware Over-The-Air Updates with AWS IoT

 The demo leverages OTA client library and AWS IoT OTA service for code signing and secure download of firmware updates.
 Safe and secure boot process along with root of trust verification is performed using opensource MCUBoot secondary bootloader.
 As a pre requisite you should have built and flash the bootloader project from this repository.

 #### Setup
-This is a one time setup required for performin OTA updates.
+This is a one time setup required for performing OTA firmware updates.

-1. Perform AWS IoT OTA service pre requisites as mentioned in the doc [here](https://docs.aws.amazon.com/freertos/latest/userguide/ota-prereqs.html).
+1. Setup AWS IoT OTA service resources as mentioned in pre-requisites doc [here](https://docs.aws.amazon.com/freertos/latest/userguide/ota-prereqs.html).
-2. Create ECDSA credentials to perform code signing of the new firmware.
+2. Create ECDSA credentials to perform code signing verification by the OTA library.
 You can refer to the doc [here](https://docs.aws.amazon.com/freertos/latest/userguide/ota-code-sign-cert-win.html) on how to create the credentials and register a new code signing profile in your AWS account.
-3. Provision the code signining public key to the device:
+3. Provision the code signining public key to the board using the steps below.
       1. Get the ECDSA public key from the code signing credentials generated in step 2:
       ```
       openssl ec -in ecdsasigner.key  -outform PEM -out ecdsasigner-pub-key.pem